Helping the EDSAC Project

 Our main problem is finding authentic ‘passive’ components such as resistors and capacitors and which are still 'in spec'.
 Manufacturers made much progress in the 1950s and later in miniaturising these, and if we were to use their modern equivalents, they would function perfectly but would ‘just look wrong’.
 In addition, while old resistors generally still work well, old capacitors often do not.

 Another problem is getting hold of the physical components which allowed the electronic components to be interconnected, such as terminal strips.
 We are having over 1,000 feet of terminal strips made by a specialist manufacturer to very close to the original specification.
 Valveholders are also hard to find; while many types are still manufactured they are most often not of the authentic dimensions..

-Although we have most of the valves we need, donations of additional valves are very welcome as, once commissioned, we intend to keep the EDSAC replica running until at least 2040.
+Although we now have most if not all of the valves we need, donations of additional valves are very welcome as, once commissioned, we intend to keep the EDSAC replica running until at least 2040.
 The following are the main valve types used in EDSAC.
 Each type has several different designations.
 The number in brackets indicates approximately how many of each type EDSAC uses.